Thomas Hynes (politician)

-Thomas C. Hynes (November 5, 1938 – May 4, 2019) was a physics teacher who served as Cook County Assessor, President of the Illinois Senate, and 19th Ward Democratic Committeeman.
-Hynes was also a candidate for Mayor of Chicago in 1987.
+Thomas Charles Hynes (November 5, 1938 – May 4, 2019) was a physics teacher who served as Cook County Assessor, President of the Illinois Senate, and 19th Ward Democratic Committeeman.
+Hynes was also a third party candidate for mayor of Chicago in 1987, dropping out before election.
 He was the father of former Illinois Comptroller Dan Hynes.

-Biography
+Early life

 Born in the south side of Chicago, Hynes served in the United States Army Reserve as a captain.
 He received his bachelor's degree from Loyola University Chicago and his J.D. degree from Loyola University Chicago School of Law.
 He practiced law and taught law at John Marshall Law School.